amccaugh/fridgeos/README.md

 ## Quickstart

+FridgeOS is easiest to use as an all-in-one set of Docker containers that run independently and restart automatically if anything bad happens.
+You can even test out its functionality without thermometer/heater hardware using a dummy configuration:

 - Clone this repository
 - Install Docker (linux recommended)
-- Create `fridgeos/fridgeos-docker/config/hal.toml` and  `fridgeos/fridgeos-docker/config/statemachine.toml
+- Create `fridgeos/fridgeos-docker/config/hal.toml` and  `fridgeos/fridgeos-docker/config/statemachine.toml`
     - Suggested start: Copy dummy configuration files from `fridgeos/fridgeos-docker/config-examples/dummy/`
     - Other example configurations are there as well
 - Start fridgeos: